savoirfairelinux/jami-client-macos/README.md

 By default the client version is specified in CMakeLists.txt but it can be overriden by specifying -DRING_VERSION=<num> in the cmake command line.

+You can specify a custom ringtone folder containing audio files (only) with -DRINGTONE_DIR option

 Debugging
 ==================